exercism/configlet/README.md

   configlet [global-options] <command> [command-options]

 Commands:
-  lint, sync, uuid, generate, info
+  fmt, lint, sync, uuid, generate, info

+Options for fmt:
+  -e, --exercise <slug>        Only operate on this exercise -u, --update                 Prompt to write formatted files -y, --yes                    Auto-confirm the prompt from --update

 Options for sync:
   -e, --exercise <slug>        Only operate on this exercise